-When setting up a new Vend system, customers can easily be imported as a CSV file.
-This means you can transfer customers from an existing system (such as MYOB, Outlook or Sharepoint), by exporting them from that system as a spreadsheet or CSV, renaming the columns to match Vend, then importing the CSV file directly into Vend.
+When setting up a new Vend system, customers can easily be imported as a CSV, XLX or XLXS file.
+This means you can transfer customers from an existing system (such as MYOB, Outlook or Sharepoint), by exporting them from that system as a spreadsheet, renaming the columns to match Vend, then importing the file directly into Vend.

-- If any of your customer fields have 'commas', they may break the import file if not properly 'enclosed' in quotes when creating a CSV file
+- If any of your customer fields have 'commas', they may break the import file if not properly 'enclosed' in quotes when creating a spreadsheet file

 - For information about importing customer loyalty balance's check out this article here.